Looking for the best-of-the-best things to do in the fall in Atlanta? We’ve got ’em!

 Arabia Mountain – The yellow daisy is a rare flower, which only grows within a 60-mile radius of the mountain.
-You’d never guess they are rare, though, because of how prolifically they grow here in fall.
-Daisy Days is a little different this year, but click the link to find out how to earn your certificate.
+You’d never guess they’re rare though, because of how prolifically they grow here in fall.
+Participate in Arabia Mountain’s annual Daisy Days to get the most out of hiking among these beautiful flowers.

-Atlanta World Kite Festival – Head to Piedmont Park for kite flying, demos, food, face painting, Chinese dance performances by Shen Yun, and much more.
+Atlanta World Kite Festival – Head to Piedmont Park in downtown Atlanta for kite flying, demos, food, face painting, Chinese dance performances by Shen Yun, and much more.
 This is a free event.
-There will be kites for sale, and a kids fun zone.
-A lazy day lounging on the Great Hill, watching awesome kites? yes, please.
+There will be kites for sale, and a kids’ fun zone.
+It’s time for some kite-flying fun!

 Bike the Beltline – Enjoy the cooler weather by going on a Saturday morning bike ride along the Beltline.
 See the art installations from this year’s Art on the Beltline.
 No bike?
 No problem!
-They guys at Atlanta Beltline Bicycle are amazing!
+The guys at Atlanta Bicycle Barn are amazing!
 You can rent trailers, tandem, cruisers and more!
 And helmets are free with all rentals.
 This is the perfect way to enjoy the fall in Atlanta.

 Blue Ridge Scenic Railway – The fall foliage tour during the month of October is the most popular excursion, with two trips running most every day.
 There is so much to do in Blue Ridge – make it a weekend!

-Build a bonfire – Build a fire outdoors (or in the fireplace.)
+Build a bonfire – Build a fire outdoors (or in the fireplace).
 Tell stories, roast marshmallows, turn off the cell phones, and enjoy one another.
 Be sure you are in a location you’re allowed to burn and follow burn regulations.

-Camp– Fall is the ideal time of year for camping.
+Camp– Fall is the ideal time of year for camping in Georgia.
 Build a fire, watch the stars, collect colorful leaves, and spend time together as a family.
-The link takes you to our list of the 52 best camping spots in North Georgia.
+The link takes you to our list of the 40 best camping spots in North Georgia.
 There’s also GREAT camping at Georgia State Parks!
 (Cloudland Canyon and Tallulah Gorge are two of our favorites for fall color!)
 Don’t miss it.